Starbucks London Fog Tea Latte

 Starbucks London Fog Tea Latte Copycat recipe ingredients in measuring cups on a table.

 • Earl Grey tea: Earl Grey tea is a blend of black tea and bergamot, an Italian citrus fruit.
-Starbucks uses Teavana Earl Grey and this blend includes lavender buds.
+Starbucks uses Teavana Earl Grey which has lavender in it but this tea is no longer sold so if you do find it, it’s marked up crazy high.
+I recommend this one, which also has Earl Grey with lavender.

 • Vanilla syrup: Instead of adding vanilla extract and sugar as separate ingredients, vanilla syrup is an easier way to flavor and sweeten the latte.
 Use homemade or get vanilla syrup directly from Starbucks.